Written by Larry Beinhart, Hilary Henkin, and David Mamet

 When I come across a movie that manages to sarcastically poke at our reality, usually I find it quite funny.
 However, in a day and age where manipulation of the public by advertising agencies is so prevalent, I find it sad that people are so easily manipulated by slogans and jingoisms rather than facts.
 We are manipulated not only to buy the products they advertise, but also now to support various causes, platforms, or candidates.
-What’s even worse is that when we find we have been lied to and manipulated by statements which are not true, the reaction seems to be either to shrug it off and move on, or disbelief.
+What’s even worse is that when we find we have been lied to and manipulated by statements that are not true, the reaction seems to be either to shrug it off and move on or to disbelief.
 After all, if I saw it on television, then it must be true.
 Where is the outrage and backlash against those who manipulate public sentiment to further their own agenda and line their pocketbooks?

 The movie Wag the Dog was filmed before the Clinton/Lewinsky scandal broke and had the misfortune of being released just three weeks prior to it hitting the news.
 I say that because the movie has become synonymous with that scandal, which is unfortunate.
 It was originally written on the premise that Bush Sr. started the first Gulf War as a way of deflecting from his image problems.
 Re-written several times, it ended up looking quite different and seemed to be less focused on one particular political figure.
 The scandal which plagues the President in the film could be just about anything from taking bribes, illegal campaign contributions, the outing of a C.I.A. operative, or illegal firings of U.S. Attorneys.
 However, those would have been complex and needed more background, so a sex scandal was put in as a much simpler issue that needs to be worked through.